Larissa railway station: Train services

-Note: It also announced in September 2023 the resumption of the 12571 rail replacement bus connecting Larissa to Volos, due to damage coursed by a mega-storm in September.
+Intercity services are currently limited, due to grade separation works near Sepolia in Athens, and flood mitigation works in Thessaly: the regional train that usually runs towards is suspended, also due to flood mitigation works: a rail replacement bus service runs parallel to the route, serving some of the stations on the route.

 Local public transport

 The station is also served by local and regional buses:

 KTEL operates Lines 3, 11 & 14 while OSE operates Lines 573/4, 575/6 & 577/0.

 (All services are accessible from the forecourt).

 Accidents and incidents

 2008 accident

 On 8 March 2008, an Alexandroupolis-bound InterCity train derailed 2 km outside the station, with Reuters reporting no deaths and a total of 28 people injured in the incident.
 The Jerusalem Post reporting 20 adults and 3 children were taken to a nearby hospital Initial reports indicated human error, when the station master (who) failed to change the points after a previous train had passed through the station, causing five carriages from the passenger train to jump the tracks.
 The two drivers of the derailed train were taken in for questioning, the station master fled the scene and is now being sought by authorities.